Leadership & Department Resources

 A growing collection of best practices shared by researchers, wellness advocates and departments at Michigan Medicine.
 Does your area have a wellness best practice?
 Share with us any successful tips and interventions by emailing us - email@example.com

-The program goal is to support scholarship, enable expertise, and propose solutions in the field of workplace well-being through the protected effort for eligible faculty.
+The program goal is to support scholarship, enable expertise, and propose solutions in the field of workforce well-being through the protected effort for eligible faculty.

 Let us help connect you to the right resources.
 The Many partners across Michigan Medicine, and the University of Michigan as a whole, have mobilized resources for the community, some of which you can find here.